Ready to take up any responsibility, says 'Metroman' Sreedharan | Politics

 Ready to take up any responsibility, says 'Metroman' Sreedharan

-Speaking at a rally being attended by Union Home Minister Amit Shah, here at Shangumugham, Sreedharan said he wantedto utilise his energy for the state of Kerala.
+Speaking at a rally attended by Union Home Minister Amit Shah, at nearby Shangumugham, Sreedharan said he wanted to utilise his energy for the state of Kerala.

 ''For the last 67 years I was a government servant.